Follow TV Tropes

 Munro: (looks sheepish)

 • Our Presidents Are Different: A fictional president who apparently governs the entire Earth.
-Fits into President Iron (though he'll still listen to advices) and President Minority (being black, assuming such paradigm is still in effect in the 23rd century).
+Fits into President Iron (though he'll still listen to advice) and President Minority (being black, assuming such paradigm is still in effect in the 23rd century).

 • Reasonable Authority Figure: Cornelius is able to slowly convince him that the Great Evil is beyond the military's capabilities, to the point where he has doubts just before General Staedert fires on the Dark Planet.
 Afterwards, he listens intently to Cornelius.